CANToolz/CANToolz/README.md

 # Usage Examples
    See more use-cases inside examples folder:
     - MITM with firewall
     - replay discovery
     - ping discovery

+## Example from  The Car Hacker’s Handbook The Car Hacker’s Handbook A Guide for the Penetration Tester
     This example just like "Using can-utils to Find the Door-Unlock Control" from great book: "The Car Hacker’s Handbook The Car Hacker’s Handbook A Guide for the Penetration Tester" by Chris Evans

 Let's see how it looks like from the console...